-In relation to the practical application of the Spanish National Chart of Accounts, after a first part which sets out the conceptual accounting framework, part two establishes recognition and measurement bases for the various asset, liability and income statement items.

-Following is a brief summary of the main features contained in the conceptual framework and in the most significant recognition and measurement bases introduced by the Spanish National Chart of Accounts currently in force:
+In relation to the practical application of the Spanish National Chart of Accounts, after a first part which sets out the conceptual accounting framework, part 2 establishes recognition and measurement bases for the various asset, liability and income statement items.
+Following is a brief summary of the main features contained in the conceptual framework and in the most significant recognition and measurement bases introduced by the Spanish National Chart of Accounts currently in force.

-AREA SPANISH NATIONAL CHART OF ACCOUNTS (SNCA) Components of financial statements The financial statements comprise a balance sheet, an income statement, a statement of changes in equity a cash flow statement and notes.
-Main objective: True and fair view The annual financial statements must be clearly drafted, ensuring that the information they contain can be understood by and is of use to readers for economic decision-making purposes; and they must give a true and fair view of the business's equity, financial position and results of operations.
-The systematic and consistent application of the requirements and accounting principles and standards set out in the following sections should result in the annual financial statements giving a true and fair view of the business's equity, financial position and results of operations.
-In this respect, the way in which operations are recorded should take into account not only their legal form but, also, the economic reality behind them.
+AREA SPANISH NATIONAL CHART OF ACCOUNTS (SNCA) Components of financial statements The financial statements comprise a balance sheet, an income statement, a statement of change in equity a cash flow statement and notes.
+Main objective: true and fair view The annual financial statements must be clearly drafted, ensuring that the information they contai can be understood by and is of use to readers for economic decision-making purposes, and the must give a true and fair view of the business's equity, financial position and results of operations.
+The systematic and consistent application of the requirements and accounting principles an standards set out in the following sections should result in the annual financial statements giving true and fair view of the business's equity, financial position and results of operations.
+In this respect the way in which operations are recorded should take into account not only their legal form bu also, the economic reality behind them.
 Requirements concerning information to be included in the financial statements The information included in the financial statements must be relevant and reliable.
-A quality deriving from reliability is completeness.
+A quality derivin from reliability is completeness.
 Also, the financial information must be comparable and clear.
-Accounting principles The obligatory accounting principles are: Going concern, accrual, consistency, prudence, no offset and materiality.
-Items included in the financial statements The following items are defined: Assets, liabilities, equity, income and expenses, which are to be recognized when probability criteria regarding the inflow or outflow of resources embodying economic benefits or returns are met and their value can be determined with an adequate degree of reliability.

-< CONTINUED FROM THE PREVIOUS F AGE AREA SPANISH NATIONAL CHART OF ACCOUNTS (SNCA) Accounting recognition criteria applicable to items in the financial statements Assets should be recognized in the balance sheet when it is probable that they will generate future economic benefits or revenues for the company in the future, and provided that they can be measured reliably.
-Liabilities should be recognized in the balance sheet when it is probable that, upon maturity and in order to settle the obligation, it will be necessary to deliver or surrender resources embodying future economic benefits or revenues, provided that they can be measured reliably.
-Income is recognized as the result of an increase in the company's resources, provided that its amount can be measured reliably.
-Expenses are recognized as the result of a decrease in the company's resources, provided that their amount can be measured or estimated reliably.
-Measurement bases The measurement standards adopted by the Spanish National Chart of Accounts are as follows: Historical cost or cost, fair value (this base having been developed extensively following the reform implemented by Royal Decree 1/2021), net realizable value, value in use and present value, costs to sell, amortized cost, transaction costs attributable to a financial asset or liability, carrying amount or book value and residual value.
+Accounting principles The obligatory accounting principles are: going concern, accrual, consistency, prudence, no offse and materiality.
+Items included in the financial statements The following items are defined: assets, liabilities, equity, income and expenses, which are t be recognized when probability criteria regarding the inflow or outflow of resources embodyin economic benefits or returns are met and their value can be determined with an adequate degree of reliability.
+Accounting recognition criteria applicable to items in the financial statements Assets should be recognized in the balance sheet when it is probable that they will generat future economic benefits or revenues for the company in the future, and provided that they can be measured reliably.
+Liabilities should be recognized in the balance sheet when it is probable that, upon maturity and is order to settle the obligation, it will be necessary to deliver or surrender resources embodying future economic benefits or revenues, provided that they can be measured reliably.
+Income is recognized as the result of an increase in the company's resources, provided that it amount can be measured reliably.
+Expenses are recognized as the result of a decrease in the company's resources, provided that the amount can be measured or estimated reliably.
+Measurement bases The measurement standards adopted by the Spanish National Chart of Accounts are as follow: historical cost or cost, fair value (this base having been developed extensively following the reform implemented by Royal Decree 1/2021), net realizable value, value in use and present value, cost to sell, amortized cost, transaction costs attributable to a financial asset or liability, carrying amount or book value and residual value.